intranda/goobi-plugin-statistics-user-throughput/docs/index_en.md

----
-title: Recording User Throughput
+title: Visualisation of the throughput per user
-identifier: intranda_statistics_user_throughput
+identifier: intranda_statistics_user_througput
-published: false
+published: true
-description: This is a technical documentation for the plugin used for analyzing user throughput.
+description: Statistics plugin for visualising user throughput
 ---
 ## Introduction
 This documentation describes the installation and usage of the User Throughput Plugin.